LYFsmile Logo

 • Support for concerns like academic stress, low confidence, or social withdrawal

-With the right therapy for teenagers, your child doesn’t just feel better in the moment — they learn skills that help them cope better in the long run.
+With the right therapy for teenagers, your child doesn’t just feel better in the moment; they learn skills that help them cope better in the long run.

 Take the first step with a child assessment before the separation grows further

 Child assessment for early emotional and behavioral concernsWhen your child starts becoming emotionally distant, it’s natural to hope that things will settle with time.
-But when separation and detachment from parents continues, it can slowly become harder for your teen to open up and reconnect.
+But when separation and detachment from parents continue, it can slowly become harder for your teen to open up and reconnect.

-Taking the first step doesn’t mean something is wrong — it means you’re choosing to understand your child better before things become more difficult.
+Taking the first step doesn’t mean something is wrong; it means you’re choosing to understand your child better before things become more difficult.

 A child assessment helps you get clarity on what your teen may be experiencing internally — whether it’s adolescent anxiety, low mood, academic stress, or emotional changes that are not visible on the surface.